healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 *   Pan not dishwasher-safe
 *   Anti-slip pads

 Owned by The Metal Ware Corporation of Wisconsin, Nesco is a kitchen appliance brand best known for their food dehydrators.
-Other neat kitchenware includes vacuum sealers, sous vide cookers, blenders, water kettles and of course, electric skillets.
+Other neat kitchenware includes vacuum sealers, sous vide cookers, blenders, water kettles and of course, their electric skillets.
 In our initial tests, the Nesco ES-08 Electric Skillet brought water to the boil quickly and fried eggs didn’t stick to the pan.
 This was, at least, a good start!

 Performance
 -----------